-Career planning is also supported by MBA workshops and career development events offered as a part of the programme.
-An annual presentation on careers in consultancy, Portsmouth Business School’s Enterprise and Employability Week, AMBA career fairs and local job fairs give you the opportunity to explore potential opportunities and hear from talent management experts.
+Career planning is also supported by a leadership development workshop and by executive coaching sessions offered as part of the course.
+Portsmouth Business School's Enterprise and Employability Week, professional networking events and local job fairs give you the opportunity to explore potential opportunities and hear from talent management experts.

 Benefits of Postgraduate Study

 Regardless of whether you are seeking to build on your studies, further your career or pursue a career change, a postgraduate qualification adds to your management profile.
 Recruiters for roles requiring specialist knowledge or research particularly target those with higher level qualifications such as the MBA.

 The wage premium, according to research published by The Sutton Trust, is significantly higher for someone with a Master’s degree than for someone with a Bachelor’s degree.
 In the UK a Master’s degree holder can expect to earn £5,500 more a year than an undergraduate, with the U.S. annual premium estimated to be almost twice as high $16,500, or £10,300.
 (The Sutton Trust, Lindley and Machin, the Postgraduate Premium, February 7, 2013)

 Apply direct using our online form